 One of the absolute best showcases for ripe summer tomatoes is a Caprese salad.
 All you need are the juiciest, sweetest tomatoes you can find; the best fresh mozzarella; fragrant fresh basil leaves; top-shelf olive oil (and plenty of it!); plus a little coarse salt and a few grinds of black pepper.
 No balsamic, no arugula—just the pristine flavors of high-quality ingredients at the peak of their season.

-This easy, refreshing dish draws on the elements offers a fruity twist on the classic Caprese, adding juicy apricots and subbing briny feta for mozzarella and mint for basil.
+This easy, refreshing dish offers a fruity twist on the classic Caprese, adding juicy apricots and subbing briny feta for mozzarella and mint for basil.
 As with a Caprese, if you have the option, you'll get better results by using a variety of tomatoes for contrasting textures and flavors.

 Unlike Caprese, the summery Tuscan bread salad panzanella is a dish that we love to experiment with.
 But here, we're playing it straight, using just tomatoes, basil, bread, and a simple vinaigrette.
 Although you'll often find instructions to use stale bread for panzanella, we find that the best texture comes from lightly toasted fresh bread.
 Salt the tomatoes to concentrate their flavor, then use the drained liquid to bulk up the vinaigrette.